top of page

 If you are a sole trader it is simple, lenders will use your Net Profit as shown on your Tax Calculation.

 However, understanding how lenders assess your income can be confusing if you are a company director.
-It is crucial to understand your income and how lenders use it to determine the loan amount you qualify for:
+It is crucial to know the different elements of your income and how lenders use them to determine the loan amount you qualify for.
+In summary:

 • Some lenders work using your Net Profit and Directors Salary